Blog · How Cognitor researches ETFs

 FAQ

-No. It means the scenario is contested across dimensions you should understand before sizing risk.
+No. It means the scenario is contested across dimensions you should understand before sizing your risk.
+Many excellent investment decisions are made in the presence of legitimate divergence -- the key is understanding which dimension is contested and whether your horizon and sizing reflect that.

 Is this investment advice?